Shubh2-0/Shubh2-0/README.md

 **💪🏼 One of my favorite quotes as a developer is, "Great developers never stop learning."** I strongly believe in continuous learning and improvement to stay at the forefront of technological advancements.

-**👉 <a href="https://shubh2-0.github.io/">**Click Here**</a> to view my projects 💻**, where I showcase my work across various areas of interest.
+**👉 <a href="https://shubh2-0.github.io/" target = blank>**Click Here**</a> to view my projects 💻**, where I showcase my work across various areas of interest.
 Although I don't have any AI-related projects yet, I am actively working towards incorporating AI into my future projects.

 <!--
 <img align="right" src="https://github.com/ankitwarbhe/ankitwarbhe/blob/master/developer.gif" alt="Coder GIF" width="400" height="300">